Canon 60D vs Fujifilm X70

 Studio photographers will appreciate that the Canon 60D (unlike the X70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the X70 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the X70 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the X70 was followed by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 60D and X70 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Fujifilm X70 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 60D or the Fujifilm X70 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.